daostack/DAOstack-Hackers-Kit/README.md

 This repository was created to help you get started with the DAOstack platform and use it to build your own projects.
 [DAOstack](https://daostack.io) is a multi-layered platform for building DAOs and Collaborative Dapps.
-Our platform provides all needed infrastructure including Ethereum smart contracts library named Arc, a JavaScript framework named Arc.js and collaborative Dapps like [Alchemy](https://alchemy.daostack.io/).
+Our platform provides all needed infrastructure which includes: Standalone on-chain governance component named [Infra](https://github.com/daostack/infra), Ethereum smart contracts library named [Arc](https://github.com/daostack/arc), a JavaScript framework named [Arc.js](https://github.com/daostack/arc.js) and collaborative Dapps like [Alchemy](https://alchemy.daostack.io/).
 Here you can find examples and details on how to use DAOstack as well as links to documentation and other helpful resources.

 # Getting Started